Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 Our objective is to modify the biofilm to firmly attach to the surfaces of Martian rocks and facilitate the process of rock erosion.
 To achieve this, we have introduced the **oxalic acid module** and the **extracellular polysaccharide (EPS) module**.

-As for the oxalic acid module, following multiple discussions with [CAU-China_2022](/collaborations/#with-cau-china-project-design), we have decided to adopt their composite part ([BBa_K4192120](http://parts.igem.org/Part:BBa_K4192120)) to produce oxalic acid by modifying the TCA cycle of *E.coli*.
+As for the oxalic acid module, following multiple discussions with [CAU-China_2022](/collaborations/#with-cau-china-project-design), we have decided to adopt their composite part ([BBa_K4192120](http://parts.igem.org/Part:BBa_K4192120)) to produce oxalic acid by modifying the TCA cycle of *E. coli*.

-Regarding the EPS module, inspired by XJTU-China_2020's [project](https://2020.igem.org/Team:XJTU-China), we plan to overexpress the key enzymes, PgmA and GalU, both from *E.coli* pathways involved in EPS synthesis, to increase the amount of EPS around the biofilm.
+Regarding the EPS module, inspired by XJTU-China_2020's [project](https://2020.igem.org/Team:XJTU-China), we plan to overexpress the key enzymes, PgmA and GalU, both from *E. coli* pathways involved in EPS synthesis, to increase the amount of EPS around the biofilm.
 To enhance EPS production, we have also incorporated these enzymes into the pRAP system ([BBa_K4765121](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765121)).

 <div style="text-align: center;" id="fig-1">
 <img src="https://static.igem.wiki/teams/4765/wiki/jzk/5-pc.png"